 A byproduct of this is that when using request history the values for path, qs etc are all lowercased as this was what was used to do the matching.

-To work around this when building an Adapter or Mocker you do or you can override the default globally by
+To work around this when building an Adapter or Mocker you do or you can override the default globally by requests_mock.mock.case_sensitive = True

 '''

 with requests_mock.mock(case_sensitive=True) as m:

 ...

 '''